 GetServiceCapabilities Access Class: PRE_AUTH Message name Description GetServiceCapabilitiesRequest This is an empty message.
-GetServiceCapabilitiesResponse erviceCapabilitiesResponse The capability response message capabilities using a hierarchical X tds:DeviceServiceCapabilities Ca Fault codes Description No command specific faults!
+GetServiceCapabilitiesResponse The capability response message contains the requested device capabilities using a hierarchical XML capability structure. tds:DeviceServiceCapabilities Capabilities [1][1] Fault codes Description No command specific faults!

 Category Capability Description Network IPFilter Indication if the device supports IP filtering control using the commands in Section 8.2.18, 8.2.19, 8.2.20 and 8.2.21.
 ZeroConfiguration Indication if the device supports zero configuration according to the commands in Section 8.2.16 and Section 8.2.17.
 IPVersion6 Indication if the device supports IP version 6.
 DynDNS Indication if the device supports Dynamic DNS configuration according to Section 8.2.8and Section 8.2.9.
 Dot11Configuration Indication if the device supports IEEE802.11 configuration as specified in Section 8.2.22 HostnameFromDHCP Indicates whether retrieval of hostname from DHCP is supported by the device.
 NTP Indicates the maximum number of supported NTP servers by the devices SetNTP command.
+Dot1XConfigurations Indicates the maximum number of Dot1X configurations supported by the device, see 8.4.7.
+DHCPv6 Indicates support for Stateful IPv6 DHCP.
 System DiscoveryResolve Indication if the device responses to resolve requests as described in Section 7.3.4 .
 DiscoveryBye Indication if the device sends bye messages as described in Section 7.3.5 RemoteDiscovery Indication if the device supports remote discovery support as specified in Section 7.4.
-SystemBackup Indication if the device supports system backup and restore as specified in Section 8.3.3 and Section 8.3.5 FirmwareUpgrade Indication if the device supports firmware upgrade as specified in Section 8.3.10.